-what a bizarre little band this one was! starting off as breast secreting cake, the trio of joel milton (drums, tabla, percussion, vibraphone), geoff maddock (vocals, acoustic/electric/bass guitars, piano/keyboards, mandolin, vibraphone) and edmund cake (vocals, acoustic/electric/bass guitars, percussion) made some of the most diverse, eclectic songs over their short, single album lifespan.
+What a bizarre little band this one was!
+Starting off as Breast Secreting Cake, the trio of Joel Milton (drums, tabla, percussion, vibraphone), Geoff Maddock (vocals, acoustic/electric/bass guitars, piano/keyboards, mandolin, vibraphone) and Edmund Cake (vocals, acoustic/electric/bass guitars, percussion) made some of the most diverse, eclectic songs over their short, single album lifespan.

-and what a debut it was!, stretching from the most bizarre, ween-like take on pop through calypso shuffles, samba numbers and psychedalic freak-outs. college radio success with original single ‘papa people’ just fueled their fire for the bizarre (their video featured a love scene between a woman and a house-sized weta (the new zealand ancestor of the cockroach).
+And what a debut it was!, stretching from the most bizarre, Ween-like take on pop through calypso shuffles, samba numbers and psychedelic freak-outs.
+College radio success with original single ‘Papa People’ just fueled their fire for the bizarre (their video featured a love scene between a woman and a house-sized Weta (the New Zealand ancestor of the cockroach).

 The album in full is a classic, highlighted by ‘The Chip That Sells Millions’ (an ultra-catchy sing-a-long about corn snack flavoring), ‘Rotted Old Bitch’ and the exceedingly chirpy ‘Palm-Singing’.
 An instant classic that comes highly recommended.

 Milton and Maddock went on to form Golden Horse, which has since released a couple of great singles, and an over-rated album.
 Lastly Edmond Cake surfaced with an album under his own name, then a couple further as Pie Warmer – quite close to the original Bressa Creeting Cake sound.

 - Joel Milton (drums/tabla/percussion/vibraphone, 1991 – 1999, 2009)